With Congressional Blessing, Space Force Is Closer To Launch

 So far, Russia and China are among the countries that have demonstrated the ability to destroy satellites.
 And in March, India joined the group when it destroyed one of its own satellites.

-Such tests also add to space debris, triggering concerns of fast-moving particles that could now cause damage to a functioning satellites or worse.
+Such tests also add to space debris, triggering concerns of fast-moving particles that could now cause damage to a functioning satellite or worse.

 Much of the threats in space are classified, but those in the know such as Defense Secretary Mark Esper, are publicly worried.